| FAQ

 buildings keep reducing the surrounding ecosystem viability.
 A continuous

-increase in CO2 and related emissions
+increase in CO2 and related emissions can -- and must -- be reversed.

 Of global concern, it is estimated